canvas-medical/documentation/collections/_api/practitioner.md

         name: Practitioner
         article: "a"
         description: >-
-         A person who is directly or indirectly involved in the provisioning of healthcare.<br><br>[https://hl7.org/fhir/us/core/STU3.1.1/StructureDefinition-us-core-practitioner.html](https://hl7.org/fhir/us/core/STU3.1.1/StructureDefinition-us-core-practitioner.html)<br><br>To create a new staff member in Canvas, see this [Zendesk article](https://canvas-medical.zendesk.com/hc/en-us/articles/360058232193-Add-a-new-staff-member).<br><br>
+         A person who is directly or indirectly involved in the provisioning of healthcare.<br><br>[https://hl7.org/fhir/us/core/STU3.1.1/StructureDefinition-us-core-practitioner.html](https://hl7.org/fhir/us/core/STU3.1.1/StructureDefinition-us-core-practitioner.html)<br><br>To create a new staff member manually in the Canvas UI, see this [Zendesk article](https://canvas-medical.zendesk.com/hc/en-us/articles/360058232193-Add-a-new-staff-member).<br><br>

          **Supported Extensions** <br><br>